-Vancouver Halloween Parade & Expo (Oct 11–13, 2019)
+Vancouver Halloween Parade & Expo (October 7–9, 2022, canceled)

-Parade of Lost Souls (November 2, 2019)
+Parade of Lost Souls (October 29, 2022)

-Celebrate the Night (October 27, 2019)
+Celebrate the Night (October 21, 2022)

 Celebrate the Night is the festive gathering taking place in Maple Ridge’s Town Centre dedicated to Halloween and other fall celebrations like Diwali and First Nations.
 A free, family-friendly festival in local Memorial Peace Park transforms an urban oasis into a magical night wonderland filled with glowing light, lanterns, art installations, and music.
-The programme features puppets and costume parade, pumpkin carving, storytelling, lots of crafts and games for kids.
+The program features puppets and costume parade, pumpkin carving, storytelling, lots of crafts, and games for kids.
 The beautiful evening ends with a fireworks display over The ACT Arts Centre.

-Fright Nights at Playland (October 4–31, 2019)
+Fright Nights at Playland (October 7–31, 2022 on selected dates)

-Haunted Village at Burnaby Village Museum (October 25–28, 2019)
+Haunted Village at Burnaby Village Museum (Eerie Illusions on October 20–30, 2022)

 Metro Vancouver boasts many other haunted houses and scary Halloween-themed attractions.
 Haunted Village at Burnaby Village Museum is one of them.
 A not-too-scary attraction in Burnaby is appropriate both for adults and children aged 2-12 years.
 Visitors should watch out for black cats, big yellow moons, huge pumpkins, and other bad omens.
-Halloween activities include trick-or-treating, live entertainment, ghost chasing and free carousel rides.
+Halloween activities include trick-or-treating, live entertainment, ghost chasing, and free carousel rides.

-VanDusen Glow in the Garden (October 17–27, 2019)
+VanDusen Glow in the Garden (canceled in 2022)

-All Souls at Mountain View Cemetery (October 26–November 1, 2019)
+All Souls at Mountain View Cemetery (October 26–November 1, 2022)

 Night for All Souls at Mountain View Cemetery is a unique event for Vancouver.
-Even though it is held on Halloween, it is quite serious and free of dark humour.
-This cultural event, curated by artists Paula Jardine and Marina Szijarto, is offering people an opportunity to commemorate their dead relatives and friends, whether they were buried at Mountain View Cemetery or not.
+Even though it is held on Halloween, it is quite serious and free of dark humor.
+This cultural event, curated by artists Paula Jardine and Marina Szijarto, offers people an opportunity to commemorate their dead relatives and friends, whether they were buried at Mountain View Cemetery or not.
 Mountain View Cemetery opens gates in late October until early November.
 During that time, Celebration Hall offers tea, personal memorial making, and finding ancestors.